BiomedicalRGF

-The PRF-BRGF is an autologous pure blood concentrate without anticoagulants or additives that forms in a fibrin clot when blood contacts the hydrophilic glass surface activating the coagulation factors naturally, all with patented tubes in a single patient use sterile pack for a safer PRF.
+The PRF BRGF system from Biomedical RGF, a safer PRF with unique and innovative devices, is an autologous pure blood concentrate without anticoagulants or additives that forms in a fibrin clot when blood contacts the hydrophilic glass surface activating the coagulation factors naturally, all with patented tubes in a single patient use sterile pack for a safer PRF.

 PRF is used to mix with bone graft material to improve bone graft handling characteristics